PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

   <img src="/images/blog/overtone/density_averaged_power_spectrum.png" alt="Residual spectra showing harmonic artifact suppression under cyclic patch modulation" width="50%" style="mix-blend-mode: darken;">
 </p>

-The second major result of the paper is that flexibility in tokenization is not only useful for deployment — it also improves the predictions themselves.
+The second major result of the paper is that this approach to tokenization not only improves compute flexibility but also improves the predictions themselves.

 When a model rolls out autoregressively using the same patch size at every step, the patch lattice remains fixed.
 This means the same boundary-related errors can be injected at the same spatial frequencies over and over again.
 We show that this leads to **harmonic artifact accumulation**: residual power concentrates at patch-related harmonics, and visible grid patterns emerge in the predicted fields.